honeycombio/helm-charts/charts/network-agent/README.md

 ### Setting a Honeycomb API Key

-You easiest way to install the chart is by setting the Honeycomb API key directly:
+The easiest way to install the chart is by setting the Honeycomb API key directly:

 ```console
 export HONEYCOMB_API_KEY=YOUR_API_KEY
 helm install hny-network-agent honeycomb/network-agent --set honeycomb.apiKey=$HONEYCOMB_API_KEY
 ```

-**NOTE**: A secret to hold your Honeycomb API key is automatically created for you when the chart is installed and will be removed when you uninstall the chart.
+**NOTE**: A secret to hold your Honeycomb API key is automatically created when the chart is installed and will be removed when the chart is uninstalled.

 If you prefer to manage your secrets separately, you can set the name of an existing secret that will be used instead of creating one: